LLFourn/perl6-slang-dotty/README.md

 Make custom method call operators.
 The arguments you pass to use will create a allow you to use those strings as method call operators.
-When one is called it will call an infix with the object it was called on, the name of the method and all the
+When one is called it will call an infix with the object it was called on, the name of the method and all the arguments.

+comments and suggestions welcome :)

 ```perl6